 “What can I do to improve my Google image results?”

 This is a question we get a lot.
 Whether it’s a mugshot from a decade ago or an unsavory party picture from last night, if you have a negative photo showing up online it can be distressing.
+As a matter of fact, figuring this out how to fix this is one of the most important online reputation management strategies you can master.
 The good news is that more often than not the main problem is just a lack of image content.
 If there are very few images publicly available of you online, then it’s likely that any new image will show up—negative or not.
 For our purposes, this means there’s a good chance that any positive images that we put out on the web have a good chance at rising to the top of the results if there’s not much competition.
 And with a bit of time and effort, it’s often possible to eventually overwhelm the negative image result with new positive images.

 Step 1 : Create a Foundational Presence Online